-40 You may consider collecting the male gonadal cells collected from the seminiferous tubules in addition to the other tissues in the comet assay, as it would optimise the use of animals.
+In case you perform a comet assay, you may consider collecting the male gonadal cells from the seminiferous tubules in addition to the other aforementioned tissues in the comet assay, as it would optimise the use of animals.
 You can prepare the slides for male gonadal cells and store them for up to 2 months, at room temperature, in dry conditions and protected from light.
 Following the generation and analysis of data on somatic cells in the comet assay, you should consider analysing the slides prepared with gonadal cells.
 This type of evidence may be relevant for the overall assessment of possible germ cell mutagenicity including classification and labelling according to the CLP Regulation.